 There are parallels to be found between culture and the economy in many respects.
 The essence of artistry is: experimenting with new forms and directions, taking risks.
 An enterprising disposition is essential in artistic and creative activities.
 This is one of the fundamental interfaces between the economy and the cultural domain.
-It is not without reason that the American economist, Richard Florida, places both groups in the 'creative class'.
-Another similarity is that businesses and institutes operating in the creative sector also benefit from a climate of open competition which is not crippled by monopolies and market power.
+It is not without reason that the American economist, Richard Florida, places both groups in the 'creative class'.2 Another similarity is that businesses and institutes operating in the creative sector also benefit from a climate of open competition which is not crippled by monopolies and market power.

 Ultimately, culture and economy meet in a combination of the above.
 A dynamic cultural and creative climate of a high standard makes the Netherlands more appealing as a country in which to stay, to work and to establish a business.
-From time immemorial has the Netherlands been famed for its culture, as the breeding ground for creative talent: from Rembrandt to Tiësto, from Berlage to Bruna.
+From time immemorial has the Netherlands been famed for its culture, as the breeding ground for creative talent: from Rembrandt to DJ Tiësto, from Berlage to Bruna.
 And yet this reputation was not achieved without a struggle.
 The sheen of the polder has become dulled over the past few years and now demands upkeep in the socio-economic sense.
 Hence the ambitious agenda drawn up by this cabinet.
-Yet there is a far wider significance: the realisation of an environment in which there is appreciation and tolerance for culture and creativity which by definition are linked to diversity and innovation.
+Yet there is a far wider significance: the realisation of an environment in which excellence and creativity is given latitude and support.
+An environment in which there is appreciation and tolerance for culture and creativity which by definition are linked to diversity and innovation.
 An environment in which the interaction between culture and economy has full play.
 This paper intends to boost that environment.

 The link between culture and economy we feel is beyond dispute.
 The interaction between the manufacturing industry and design gives rise to commercially valuable new concepts and views.
 The business community helps the arts, as Maecenas, as sponsor out of enlightened self-interest, as patron and as customer.
-Since 1993 subsidised cultural institutions have been encouraged to set themselves up as businesses.
-Moreover: by far the greater part of what we call culture is enacted outside the subsidised domain.
+Since 1993 the entrepeneurship of subsidised cultural institutions has been encouraged.
+Moreover, by far the greater part of what we call culture is enacted outside the subsidised domain.